 Nina is a native of Oslo, Norway who lives in Maine.

 She holds a PhD in French literature and an MFA in Creative Writing from University of Southern Maine's Stonecoast program.
 She has blogged as The Viking Jewess since 2014, and her writing has appeared in Tablet, Brevity, Lilith, The Washington Post and Hippocampus (forthcoming), among other places.
 Her book, Sephardic Women's Voices: Out of North Africa was published in 2017.
-She is currently working on a memoir titled 'Body: A Life in Parts' and will be editing an anthology of personal essays by converts to Judaism.
+She is currently working on a memoir titled 'My Body Remembers' and on editing a collection of personal essays by converts to Judaism.

 My writing is a reflection of me: In it you will find traces of my background, my interests, my esthetics.